Hop til indhold

 PFA has also chosen to join the dialogue initiative Nature Action 100, the purpose of which is to gather global investors to engage in dialogue with the companies in the world that are most dependent on and have the greatest impact on nature.

-We are also a key player in the Nordic Engagement Cooperation (NEC) investor partnership which, in addition to PFA, consists of Folksam from Sweden and Ilmarinen from Finland.
+We are also a key player in the Nordic Engagement Cooperation (NEC) investor partnership which, in addition to PFA, consists of Folksam from Sweden, KLP from Norway and Ilmarinen from Finland.
 NEC cooperates to carry out active ownership dialogues with companies which all three entities invest in and where there are climate/environmental, social or governance challenges.
-This includes an increasing strategic focus on human rights.